jruels/ansible-windows-best/labs/inventory/index.md

 - Pip3 installed on the Windows host

 ### Inventory File
-Perform the following steps in VS Code on Windows Target 1
+Perform the following steps in VS Code on then Windows Host

 In the VS Code Explorer pane: